-Are you looking for Kensington planning consultants who can help you manage your planning application from initial discussions through to making a full planning application submission and then, if necessary, dealing with any objections?
+Are you looking for Kensington and Chelsea planning consultants who can help you manage your planning application from initial discussions through to making a full planning application submission and then, if necessary, dealing with any objections?

 WEA Planning are planning consultants who specialise in dealing with West London planning cases in local London boroughs including Hammersmith and Fulham, Westminster and the Royal Borough of Kensington and Chelsea.